bok3948/AI_Compressor/README.md

    - **data**: Provide the path to the dataset (required for Mode 1).

 ## Results
 The compressor has been tested with various models, including MobileNetV2, ResNet18, and DeiT.
-The results demonstrate a trade-off between latency, size, and accuracy, effectively balancing these metrics using different compression techniques.
+The results demonstrate a trade-off between latency, size, and accuracy.

 ![Model Compression Results](./Images/resullt.png "Results Overview")